 Most cases of pancreatitis in dogs and cats are idiopathic.
 However, several risk factors have been identified.
 Miniature Schnauzers have been reported to be dramatically overrepresented in some studies, and it has been speculated that they may have a genetic predisposition similar to that in families of human patients with hereditary pancreatitis.
 Other studies have reported an increased prevalence in Yorkshire Terriers, Cocker Spaniels, Dachshunds, Poodles, sled dogs, or other breeds.

 Dietary indiscretion is believed to be a common risk factor in dogs.
 Also, hypertriglyceridemia, if severe (ie, generally serum concentrations ≥500 mg/dL), is considered a risk factor for pancreatitis in dogs but not in cats.
 Hyperadrenocorticism Cushing Syndrome (Hyperadrenocorticism) Cushing syndrome refers to any cause of elevated cortisol concentrations.
 Pituitary-dependent hyperadrenocorticism (PDH; Cushing disease) is the most common form of hyperadrenocorticism and... read more has been cited in some studies as a risk factor for pancreatitis in dogs.
 Severe blunt trauma, such as can be sustained during a traffic accident or in cats with high-rise syndrome, can also cause pancreatitis.
 Surgery has been considered another risk factor; however, most postsurgical cases of pancreatitis are now believed to be due to pancreatic hypoperfusion during anesthesia.
 Infectious diseases have been implicated, but the evidence for a cause and effect relationship is weak in most cases.
 In dogs, pancreatitis has been reported with Babesia canis Babesiosis in Animals Babesia spp blood parasites are transmitted by ixodid ticks.
 Babesiosis is typically characterized by fever and intravascular hemolysis leading to progressive anemia, hemoglobinuria,... read more or Leishmania infection Leishmaniosis in Dogs The leishmaniases are spectral diseases caused by protozoan parasites of the genus Leishmania.
 Key signs range from localized cutaneous lesions to lymphadenopathy and renal failure for... read more .
 In cats, Toxoplasma gondii Toxoplasmosis in Animals Toxoplasmosis is an important zoonotic protozoal infection worldwide.
 All homoeothermic animal species may be infected.
-Infection is generally asymptomatic and chronic in immunocompetent individuals... read more , Amphimerus pseudofelineus, and feline infectious peritonitis Overview of Feline Infectious Peritonitis Feline infectious peritonitis (FIP) is an immune-mediated disease triggered by infection with a feline coronavirus (FCoV).
-FCoV belongs to the family Coronaviridae, a group of enveloped, positive-stranded... read more are considered most important.
+Infection is generally asymptomatic and chronic in immunocompetent individuals... read more , Amphimerus pseudofelineus, and feline infectious peritonitis Feline Infectious Peritonitis Feline infectious peritonitis is a severe, immune-mediated coronaviral disease of cats.
+Effusion and pyogranulomatous inflammation are clinical hallmarks.
+Diagnosis requires a multimodal approach... read more are considered most important.